-The RTI Uplift Project has been initiated to identify opportunities to improve the Tasmanian State Service's provision of right to information services.
+The RTI Uplift Project was initiated to identify opportunities to improve the Tasmanian State Service's provision of right to information (RTI) services.

-Two surveys were conducted with right to information delegates across the Tasmanian State Service to identify any inconsistency in business practice between agencies and any barries to the successful application of, and compliance with, the Right to Information Act 2009 by right to information delegates.
+Two surveys were conducted with right to information delegates across the Tasmanian State Service to identify any inconsistency in business practice between agencies and any barriers to the successful application of, and compliance with, the Right to Information Act 2009 by right to information delegates.

-This Discussion Paper examines a range of successes, issues, and unknowns affecting the performance of right to information services in the Tasmanian State Service.
-These have been identified through the responses provided to the surveys, an analysis of the Annual Right to Information Report 21-22, an interjurisdictional and international analysis, and an analysis of the department's community interfaces.
+This Discussion Paper examined a range of successes, issues, and unknowns affecting the performance of right to information services in the Tasmanian State Service between February and August 2023.
+These were identified through the responses provided to the surveys, an analysis of the Annual Right to Information Report 21-22, an interjurisdictional and international analysis, and an analysis of departments' community interfaces.

-The success stories from current right to information performance in the Tasmanian State Service have been identified as:
+The success stories found in right to information performance in the Tasmanian State Service were identified as:

-- Right to information delegates employed across the Tasmanian State Service are highly skilled and complete their work with competency and passion. - Over the last financial year, only 2 per cent of decisions made under the Right to Information Act 2009 were reviewed, both internally and externally. - Over the last financial year, less than 20 per cent of applications were not completed within a timeframe permitted under the Right to Information Act 2009, despite a 191 per cent increase in applications made since the previous financial year. - Most right to information delegates surveyed (90 per cent) reported feeling confident making decisions within six months of their delegation commencing. - Eighty per cent of right to information delegates surveyed reported that their manager is responsive enough to allow them to make effective decisions under the Right to Information Act 2009.
+- Right to information delegates employed across the Tasmanian State Service are highly skilled and complete their work with competency and passion. - Over the 22-23 financial year, only 2 per cent of decisions made under the Right to Information Act 2009 were reviewed, both internally and externally. - Over the22-23 financial year, less than 20 per cent of applications were not completed within a timeframe permitted under the Right to Information Act 2009, despite a 191 per cent increase in applications made since the previous financial year. - Most right to information delegates surveyed (90 per cent) reported feeling confident making decisions within six months of their delegation commencing. - Eighty per cent of right to information delegates surveyed reported that their manager is responsive enough to allow them to make effective decisions under the Right to Information Act 2009.

-The main issues affecting the performance of right to information have been identified as:
+The main issues affecting the performance of right to information were identified as:

-- Inadequate right to information delegate staffing despite significant increases in applications made. - Inconsistent processes undertaken between agencies which leads to an inconsistent experience for applicants. - Proactive disclosure is not being used as the primary method for releasing information, limiting a public authority's ability to advance the object of the Right to Information Act 2009. - A negative public perception of the work undertaken by right to information delegates reduces work morale. - A lack of a formal or consistent process for determining when a person has the requisite skills and knowledge to be delegated powers and functions under the Right to Information Act 2009.
+- Inadequate right to information delegate staffing despite significant increases in applications made. - Inconsistent processes undertaken between agencies which leads to an inconsistent experience for applicants. - Where possible, proactive disclosure is not being used as the primary method for releasing information, limiting a public authority's ability to advance the object of the Right to Information Act 2009.
+Noting that many requests do require assessment and cannot be responded to actively. - A negative public perception of the work undertaken by right to information delegates reduces work morale.

-- Inconsistency in the types and amount of information provided on RTI on agency websites which may make accessing RTI services harder and more frustrating for applicants who are seeking information from multiple public authorities. - Limited training provided to new right to information delegates which is primarily reliant on the existence of current skilled delegates within an agency and is potentially restrained by the subject matter of the agency's work. - The time taken for external reviews to be completed and a lack of mechanisms for agencies to resolve longstanding matters outside of the formal review process. - The difficulty in handling requests for personal information with confusing and contradictory statutory mechanisms.
+- A lack of a formal or consistent process for determining when a person has the requisite skills and knowledge to be delegated powers and functions under the Right to Information Act 2009. - Inconsistency in the types and amount of information provided on RTI on agency websites which may make accessing RTI services harder and more frustrating for applicants who are seeking information from multiple public authorities and Ministers. - Limited training provided to new right to information delegates which is primarily reliant on the existence of current skilled delegates within an agency.
+This also means that training of new delegates is potentially restrained by the subject matter of the agency's work. - The time taken for external reviews to be completed and a lack of mechanisms for agencies to resolve longstanding matters outside of the formal review process. - The difficulty in handling requests for personal information with confusing and contradictory statutory mechanisms.